Free consultation 402-431-9000

 What is Foreseeability and Proximate Cause in a Personal Injury Case?

 Proving a personal injury case in Nebraska takes fulfilling many complicated legal standards.
 In a personal injury lawsuit, establishing foreseeability and proximate cause is crucial to proving negligence.
 The majority of personal injury cases center on the legal doctrine of negligence.
-It will be up to you or your personal injury attorney to establish, based on a preponderance of the evidence, that the defendant’s negligence was the proximate cause of your accident and related personal injury.
+It will be up to you or your Omaha personal injury attorney to establish, based on a preponderance of the evidence, that the defendant’s negligence was the proximate cause of your accident and related personal injury.
 Proving negligence often comes down to whether or not the accident was foreseeable.
 What is Foreseeability?
-Before you…
+Before…

 Read More